What Makes a Great JBA Entry?

 The final way in which we evaluate our entries, is to ask whether they are compelling.
 Your entry is compelling if it is effective, well-executed and well-thought out.
 We want to see that the piece itself is a powerful, intriguing and thoughtful representation of your value or theme.

-A good accompanying statement is clear, concise and confident in what it is trying to communicate, and gives us the information we need to understand you and your work.
+A good written rationale is clear, concise and confident in what it is trying to communicate, and gives us the information we need to understand you and your work.

-Remember, your statement has a limit of 200 words, so try not to waste them by describing your piece, giving us your biography, or detailing all your methods and materials – unless it’s genuinely relevant to your chosen value or question.
+Remember, your rationale has a limit of 250 words, so try not to waste them by describing your piece, giving us your biography, or detailing all your methods and materials – unless it’s genuinely relevant to your chosen value or question.